brucefan1983/GPUMD/doc/installation.rst

 0.2 Installation Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - You must ensure that the new version of DP is installed and can run normally.
 This program contains DP-related dependencies.
+- The installation environment requirements of GPUMD itself must be met.